PredixDev/px-helpers-design/README.md

 ## Demo

-You can review button styles and recommended markup and required classes here: https://github.build.ge.com/pages/PXd/px-helpers-design
+You can review the use of some helper classes here: https://github.build.ge.com/pages/PXd/px-helpers-design

 ## Sass Documentation